dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/README.md

 #### 2. Simulate the Mission

 * Supply the json you exported above as an argument to the synchronous Linux sample and run the trajectory in simulation.
-* Make sure Assistant 2 is running on the same machine as SketchUp.
-Using the plugin's `Simulator Connect` feature, you can match up the simulation to ther planned trajectory.
+* You can view the drone simulation as part of SketchUp too - Make sure Assistant 2 is running on the same machine as SketchUp.
+Using the plugin's `Simulator Connect` feature, you can match up the simulation to the planned trajectory.
 * In simulation, set up the drone's home position close to the planned trajectory - as you would in real life.
 * To run the sample interactively, you can press `[z]` to run the trajectory following for the json supplied at command line.
 It is recommended to execute a takeoff command prior to executing a mission.
 If the aircraft is not in the air, it will takeoff now.
 ![Interactive trajectory](../../images/modules/missionplan/PM101.png)